We go forward.

-wordfulwonderlous asked: Dear Hank, how do genes become 'dominant' or 'recessive'?
+wordfulwonderlous said: Dear Hank, how do genes become 'dominant' or 'recessive'?
 When I ask my teacher this, she just says that she needs to go to a meeting.
 Thank you!

 It isn’t the gene that’s dominant or recessive, it’s the trait.
 In biology, we call traits “alleles”.
 Things like “I have blue eyes” or “my blood cells do not function properly” are traits.
 Traits are caused by genes.